hyzco/dicebear/docs/developer-guide/how-to-use.md

 ## NPM <Badge text="recommended" type="tip" vertical="middle" />

 Avatars can be used on the client and server side.
-You need the core package and an avatar style.
-If you want to create pixel art avatars, you need to install the package `@dicebear/avatars` and the package `@dicebear/avatars-pixel-art`.

 ```bash
 # With npm